 </style>

 Everything is ready!
-Now run npm run serve
+Now run npm run dev

 to host your application.